Royal Netherlands Air and Space Force

-The Royal Netherlands Air and Space Force (Koninklijke Luchtmacht (KLu), "Royal Air Force") is the military aviation and space branch of the Netherlands Armed Forces.
-The Royal Netherlands Air Force was created in 1953 to succeed its predecessor, the Luchtvaartafdeeling (aviation department) of the Dutch Army, which was founded in 1913.
+The Royal Netherlands Air and Space Force (RNLASF) (Koninklijke Luchtmacht, KLu) is the air and space branch of the Netherlands Armed Forces.
+The Royal Netherlands Air Force was created in 1953 to succeed its predecessor, the Luchtvaartafdeeling (lit.
+'Aviation Department') of the Royal Netherlands Army, which was founded in 1913.
 In 2025 the Royal Netherlands Air Force was renamed the Royal Netherlands Air and Space Force.
 The aerobatic display team of the Royal Netherlands Air Force, active from 1979 until 2019, was the Solo Display Team.

 History

 The Royal Netherlands Air Force was preceded by the Army Aviation Group (Luchtvaartafdeling, abbreviation LVA), founded in 1913.
 It was renamed as Army Aviation Brigade (Luchtvaartbrigade) in 1939.
 In 1953, it was raised to the level of independent operational part of the Dutch Armed Forces and renamed as Royal Netherlands Air Force (Koninklijke Luchtmacht).

 On 1 July 2025 the Royal Netherlands Air Force was renamed to the Royal Netherlands Air and Space Force.